Fire Pit Grill: How to Cook On Your Fire Pit

 Best Wood For A Firepit

-When cooking with wood make sure you avoid cooking when the smoke is excessive and especially when it's black.
-Too much smoke will negatively effect the taste.
-When cooking with both wood or charcoal, you should always cook over the red hot embers rather than a full on fire.
+When cooking with wood, avoid cooking when the smoke is excessive, especially when it's black.
+Too much smoke will negatively affect the taste.
+When cooking with both wood and charcoal, you should always cook over red hot embers rather than a full-on fire.

-Whilst wood undoubtedly tastes better, it takes practice to maintain a stable cooking temperature, which is something to bear in mind.
-But with practice this will become second nature.
+Whilst wood undoubtedly tastes better, maintaining a stable cooking temperature takes practice, which is something to bear in mind.
+But with practice, this will become second nature.

-Which to use?
-Charcoal and wood are both great, charcoal is best for convenience and wood wins out on taste and ambience.
-Our view wood takes the award, but mix it up and use the best for the occasion.
+Charcoal and wood are both great.
+Charcoal is best for convenience, and wood wins out on taste and ambience.
+In our view, wood takes the award, but mix it up and use the best for the occasion.

-Top Tip: We do love to add some hickory or almond shavings to the fire to get a beautiful southern smoky taste through the food.
+Top Tip: We love adding some hickory or almond shavings to the fire to get a beautiful southern smoky taste through the food.
 It really is an absolute treat.

 Lighting your Fire Pit